Matt Monro: International career

 The following year, Monro sang the Oscar-winning title song for the film Born Free, which became his signature tune.
 It was also his second collaboration with John Barry, following "From Russia with Love".
 Monro went on to record two further songs from Barry film scores: "Wednesday's Child" (from the film The Quiller Memorandum) and "This Way Mary" (from Mary, Queen of Scots).
 Both "Born Free" and "On Days Like These" (from the film The Italian Job) had lyrics by Don Black.

 In the late 1960s, he recorded another Udo Jürgens song with the name "Was Ich Dir Sagen Will".
 It was adapted to English as "The Music Played".
 Monro recorded a Spanish version of the song with the adapted title of "Alguien Cantó".
 The Spanish version was a top sales hit (Superventas) in Spain in 1969.
 Additionally, Monro recorded an English version of Jürgens' 1966 Eurovision winner "Merci, Chérie", but it failed to chart when released as a UK single.

 Monro reached the United States charts when "My Kind of Girl" (1961) and "Walk Away" (1964) hit the top 40.
 In 1966, following the death of Nat King Cole, EMI moved Monro from Parlophone to Capitol.
 The new recording contract necessitated a move to the United States.
 This would be the beginning of a trend towards LPs, and he now worked with American arrangers such as Sid Feller and Billy May on recording albums which included "This Is the Life", "The Late Late Show", "Invitation to the Movies" and "Invitation to Broadway".
 However, unlike "Born Free", his other Capitol singles in California were not particularly successful.

-After relocating to California and recording several albums with American arrangers, Monro returned to the UK and stayed with George Martin.
+After moving to California and recording several albums with American arrangers, Monro returned to the UK and stayed with George Martin.
 He later began to change labels within EMI to Columbia, where his final U.S. album Close to You was released in 1970.
 This LP contained "We're Gonna Change the World", a semi-satirical song originally used in a TV commercial for Kellogg's Cornflakes.
 It was not a hit in either the US or the UK but was nevertheless widely played, and became enduringly popular on BBC Radio 2.
 A re-recording in 1995, in which Monro's son duetted electronically with his late father, did however just scrape into the UK chart at No. 100.

 On 31 December 1976, Monro performed Black's "Walk Away" on BBC1's A Jubilee of Music, celebrating British pop music for Queen Elizabeth II's impending Silver Jubilee.

 Monro continued touring and recording until just before his death, releasing a single and promoting it throughout the UK and Australia in 1984.
-In one of his final appearances, Monro praised Boy George, observing the importance of quality recordings in all musical genres.